Tesla's Musk seeks to end SEC muzzle on tweets, could face uphill battle

 "I never lied to shareholders," Musk told Nathan in a separate court filing.
 "I entered into the consent decree for the survival of Tesla, for the sake of its shareholders."

-The company on Tuesday accused the SEC of exploiting the consent decree to "micro-manage Mr. Musk's Twitter activity" and retaliate against him for criticizing the agency.
+The company on Tuesday accused the SEC of exploiting the consent decree to "micro-manage Mr. Musk's Twitter activity" and retaliate against him for criticising the agency.

 Musk has also mocked the agency in his tweets since the 2018 probe: "SEC, three letter acronym, middle word is Elon's."